 Peep delivery has been happening in Midlothian since 2005.
-During that time, many Peep parents have gone on to become Peep practitioners/ leaders and/or gone on to further education themselves.
+During that time, many Peep parents have completed Peep Progression Pathway accreditation, gone on to further education and/or trained to become Peep practitioners/ leaders themselves.
 Here are three of the most recent parents to do so, talking about their experience of Peep as a parent, and their next steps:

 Kim Vass: “A friend told me about Peep and I started taking my little boy along to a group.
 We both really enjoyed the activities and I know that Peep made a positive difference to our lives.
 I’m a mum to three and have always enjoyed playing with them but at the group I learned so much about how important I am as my child's first educator and the importance of play at home.
 I am more in tune with my little boy and what helps him learn.
 Since going to Peep everyone at home takes it in turn to read a bedtime story to our youngest child.

 The Peep Learning Together Programme training for practitioners was suggested to me by my Peep leader.
 I undertook the training and have been voluntarily delivering Peep groups to build my confidence and experience in working with children and families.
 Attending the training was a fantastic experience for me.
 I found a new enthusiasm for learning which motivated me to complete a National Certificate in Childhood Practice and am currently working towards my Higher National Certificate in Childhood Practice.

 When I graduate, I would like to work as a Childcare and Development Worker and would possibly like to continue studying to complete the Level 8 course.
 I feel really proud of myself and what I have achieved through attending Peep.
 I'm on my way to starting a new career and making a real difference to children's lives, enhancing and supporting their learning experiences.”